raymondworkshop/old.myblog/_posts/2018-01-16-python-note.md

 By using and implementing **special methods of Python Data Model** in your objects, your objects can **behave like the built-in types**, enabling the expressive coding style **Pythonic**.

 #### Data Sturctures
-  * Sequences - Python sequences are often categorized as **mutalbe or immutable**, and also could be considered as **flat sequences and container sequences**.
+  * sequences - Python sequences are often categorized as **mutalbe or immutable**, and also could be considered as **flat sequences and container sequences**.
     + container sequences -> hold **references** to the objects
     + flat sequences (like str, bytes) -> more compact because of the physically store the value
     +